What do missionaries do?

 What do missionaries do?
 How do they go about fulfilling Christ's Great Commission?
 What

 are the key themes shaping world missions efforts today?
-What ideas are being talked about by
+What issues are being talked about by

 people involved in global missionary strategy and practice?